kognifai/Galore/SDK-documentation/casestudy.md

 attractive properties:

--   It is an ordered sequence of data items, This makes it suitable to represent sequences of measurements, in other words timeseries.
+-   It is an ordered sequence of data items, This makes it suitable to represent sequences of measurements, in other words time series.

 -   It lends itself to pipeline processing that is, processing operations can be chained to transform streams into new streams.
 TQL